Integrated Patterns of Movement

 - Apply the five Principles of Informational Exercise to clinical practice for improved outcomes.

-The course is comprised of 7 chapters, representing 7 main themes:
+The course is comprised of 7 chapters, representing 7 main themes.
+Complete each chapter quiz & course evaluation to receive your course completion certificate.

 Chapter 1—Our Professional Identity revolves primarily around the movement system—we are the experts in health care when it comes to assessing and optimizing the joint, ligamentous and muscular aspects of movement.
 However, progress can still be made when it comes to our ability to define optimal movement, to recognize inter-relationships between various body regions, and to train the neural control aspects of movement.